ngmachado/stealth-payment-cli/README.md

 - [Bun](https://bun.sh/) installed
 - Node.js **v18+** (Bun includes Node compatibility)
 - An Ethereum-compatible wallet with some ETH for gas fees
-- Access to an Ethereum RPC provider (Infura, Alchemy, or self-hosted node)
+- Access to an Ethereum RPC provider

 ## 🔧 Installation
 ```sh